team178/2023RobotCode/2023-breakdown.md

 A lot of the drivetrain code this year was an attempt to make a better drivetrain code and it ended up looking really scary and messy.
 But what it actually does it a whole lot simpler than it appears, because Java sucks and makes things really abstracted and scary.

 All most of that code does is the same thing we were doing with the arm, using a PID and FeedForward loop to control the speeds of the wheels.
-Because we were using Falcons and we're not going to pay the subscription for Pheonix PRO, we convert our Falcon's encoder readings to meters or meters-per-second, and put that into the loop to control their speed.
+Because we were using Falcons and we weren't going to pay the subscription for Pheonix PRO, we converted our Falcon's encoder readings to meters or meters-per-second, and then put that into the loop to control their speed.

-Because the falcons were behind the gearbox, we had to do some maths to figure out how far the actual output shaft went.
+Because the Falcons were behind the gearbox, we had to do some maths to figure out how far the actual output shaft went.
 To do so, we multiply the number of motor rotations by the gear ratio to get the number of wheel rotations.

 ```java
 double wheelRotations = motorRotations * DriveConstants.kGearboxRatio;